ralucasuciuart/willow/README.md

-# willow.github.io

 Hi.
-This is my first finished website design project made in HTML/CSS (with some minimal JS).
+This is my first web dev project made in HTML/CSS (with some minimal JS).